abhayengg/MySQL-Project/README .md

     sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
 DELETE FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;'''
-'''

 3. Data Analysis & Findings
 The following SQL queries were developed to answer specific business questions: